diomed/casper/README.md

     - Upload your own **primary Image**
     - Hit **save**

-Now the blog page should be blank, without any text.
+The blog page should be blank, without any text.

 Under **blog page** you can now create as many posts with __page template **`item`**__ as you want. <br> This is how you populate your blog.